-Hi, I’m James Linton, and in 2017 I used spear phishing techniques to socially engineer my way into quite a lot of inboxes.
+Hi, I’m James Linton, and in 2017 I used social engineering and spear phishing techniques to trick CEOs and Government Officials.

 You can read more about my time as Sinon_reborn AKA “EMAIL PRANKSTER” here on Wikipedia.

-But with a fascination for the craft and UX/tech of tricking someone and a fistful of headlines, I downloaded a task management app (ok maybe I downloaded a few) and I entered the world of the Silicon Valley start-up!
+But with a fascination for how powerful the digital written word can be, and with the headlines I made still fresh in everyone’s mind, I downloaded a task management app (OK so maybe I downloaded a few) and I entered the world of the Silicon Valley email tech start-up!

-I spent 3 years working in email threat intelligence, socially engineering cyber criminals to collect intelligence which was then passed onto law enforcement and financial institutions.
-As we dived deeply into previously undocumented parts of the West African cyber criminal networks, I got to travel globally, presenting the insights we were uncovering.
+I then spent 3 years working in email threat research, socially engineering cyber criminals to collect intelligence which was then passed onto law enforcement and financial institutions.

 I now focus on helping employees to make better security decisions when using email.
-But it’s hard to care about something if you don’t understand it.
+But I believe it’s hard to care about something if you don’t understand it.

-So I want to share what I have learnt, in a way that connects with those who doesn’t have any interest in cyber threats — which is exactly as I was, just 4 years ago.
+So I want to share what I have learnt, in a way that connects with those who don’t have any interest in the potential dangers — which is exactly as I was, just 4 years ago.